AnranAria-Tao/AnranAria-Tao.github.io/_pages/about.md

 - *2024* Hebei, China
   Conducted environmental monitoring at Saihan Dam, evaluating air, water, and soil indicators, and performed a comprehensive assessment of the local ecological environment.

+- *2025* Hebei, China
+  Interviewed the farmers in Baoding.
+Analyse the impact mechanism of indoor and outdoor air pollution under the rural "Coal-to-Gas" policy in Baoding City.
+Did an empirical study based on the dual perspectives of regional response and farmers' behavior.

 ## 💻 Exchange Experiences {#exchange-experiences}
 - *2024* University of Manchester, UK